Skip to content

 bytes_per_base_weight(training_cfg)

-Return expected bytes/param for the base model given PEFT mode.
+Return expected bytes/param for the base model load mode.

-NSS always trains via LoRA or QLoRA, so the base model's storage precision dominates VRAM (LoRA adapter params, gradients, and optimizer state are comparatively negligible).
+NSS always trains via LoRA-style adapters, so the base model's storage precision dominates VRAM (LoRA adapter params, gradients, and optimizer state are comparatively negligible).

 References